 If your new Employer operates within the construction and related industries you may be able to continue saving for your retirement with CERS.
 Please contact the administration for further details.

-For members with less than 2 years pensionable service you may not be entitled to the value of your Employer contributions.
+For members with less than two years pensionable service you may not be entitled to the value of your Employer contributions.
 Please refer to your member booklet for further details.